-(1) The planning of preliminary and design investigations shall be appropriate for the purpose of the investigation and the anticipated geotechnical units.

-(2) The planning of preliminary and design investigations shall provide:

-- positioning and depth of field investigation and samplings locations; - field investigation techniques to be used at each location; - required sample quality and therefore the samplers to be used (see Clauses 7, 8, 9, 10 and EN ISO 22475-1); - laboratory testing to be carried out; - measurements of groundwater pressures and piezometric levels to be made; - details of instrumentation to be installed; and - standards to be applied to all aspects of the works.
+- (1) The planning of preliminary and design investigations shall be appropriate for the purpose of the investigation and the anticipated geotechnical units. - (2) The planning of preliminary and design investigations shall provide: - positioning and depth of field investigation and sampling locations; - field investigation techniques to be used at each location; - required sample quality and therefore the samplers to be used (see Clauses 7 to 10 and EN ISO 22475-1); - laboratory testing to be carried out;

-(3) The type and extent of the techniques to be used in the investigation shall be based on the results of the desk study, the site inspection, previous knowledge of the geotechnical structure to be designed, the Geotechnical Category, and the zone of influence.

-(4) The extent of investigations shall cover the:

-- zone of influence of the structure; - zone of influence of temporary works elements; - depth of effect of any dewatering works on groundwater conditions; and - presence of any destabilising features in the ground on or around the site.
+- measurements of groundwater pressures and piezometric levels to be made; - details of instrumentation to be installed; and - standards to be applied to all aspects of the works. - (3) The type and extent of the techniques to be used in the investigation shall be based on the results of the desk study, the site inspection, previous knowledge of the geotechnical structure to be designed, the Geotechnical Category, and the zone of influence. - (4) The extent of investigations shall cover the: - zone of influence of the structure; - zone of influence of temporary works elements; - depth of effect of any dewatering works on groundwater conditions; - depth for calculation of the seismic response as specified in prEN 1998-1, Clause 5 and prEN 1998-5, Clause 6 when prescribed; and - presence of any destabilising features in the ground on or around the site.

-NOTE The zone of influence under cyclic, dynamic or seismic actions can extend significantly beyond the zone of influence under static loading.
+NOTE The zone of influence under cyclic, dynamic or seismic actions can be different from that under static loading.